 Painting the Fences and Gates of the Sigmarite Mausoleum

-- Corvus Black
+- Citadel Colour Corvus Black

-- Typhus Corrosion
+- Citadel Technical Typhus Corrosion

-- Jokaro Orange
+- Citadel Colour Jokaero Orange

 Once again we’re starting with Corvus Black.
 We want that nice graphite, wrought-iron kind of look to our gates and fences.